 About the monitoring scheme

-Why do we need a bumblebee monitoring scheme?
+Why do we need a butterfly monitoring scheme?

-Bumblebees are also sensitive indicators of how Ireland’s landscape and climate is changing.
-Therefore, the Bumblebee Monitoring Scheme is an ideal tool for individuals, community groups and professional land managers to measure change in their local biodiversity.
-The ongoing recording of bumblebee communities provides a sensitive metric against which changes in land-use and its impact on our biodiversity can be monitored.
+The Butterfly Monitoring Scheme is also an ideal tool for individuals, community groups and professional land managers to measure change in their local biodiversity.
+The ongoing recording of butterfly communities provides a sensitive metric against which changes in land-use and its impact on our biodiversity can be monitored.

 All the details about how to start monitoring butterflies can be found in our Get involved section.

-Everyone can take part in monitoring bumblebees, from bumblebee beginners to experienced recorders.
+Everyone can take part in monitoring butterflies, from butterfly beginners to experienced recorders.
 Take a look at our Get involved section.